ros2/rmw_cyclonedds/shared_memory_support.md

 ### Local Subscription

 Only local subscriptions on the same machine will receive data via Shared Memory and RouDi is required to enable this.
 Remote subscriptions will always receive the data via the network interface.
-There can only be one Roudi process be running per machine.
+There can only be one Roudi process running per machine.

 ### Types